-90 It is recommended to concurrently consider damage predicted by the central government or the occurrence of any new threats.
 Enterprises which are advanced in terms of BCM should utilize audits.
-It is advisable to conduct an audit at regular intervals (once a year or more often) to verify the appropriateness, effectiveness, etc. of the following:91
+An audit can be conducted at regular intervals (once a year or more often) to verify the appropriateness, effectiveness, etc. of the following: 100

 - Whether proactive measures, training, inspection, etc. are implemented as scheduled, and the budget is executed properly - Whether business continuity strategies and measures are effective, and are cost effective - Whether education and training have achieved the objectives - Whether there are serious gaps between current conditions and industrial standards or best practices, etc. - Whether an enterprise's business continuity capabilities are improved